rackerlabs/rackspace-how-to/content/cloud-servers/create-a-linux-swap-file.md

         sudo dd if=/dev/zero of=/mnt/1GB.swap bs=1024 count=1048576

-2. Format the file for swap by entering the following command:
+2. Format the swap file by entering the following command:

         sudo mkswap /mnt/1GB.swap